WeblateOrg/weblate/docs/management.rst

 .. django-admin:: update_index

-    Updates index for fulltext search when :envvar:`OFFLOAD_INDEXING` is enabled.
+    Updates index for fulltext search when :setting:`OFFLOAD_INDEXING` is enabled.

     It is recommended to run this frequently (eg. every 5 minutes) to have index uptodate.